lieheng/SaChi/README.md

-want to be a TECH OTAKU
+Dream of being a TECH OTAKU!

 <!---
 lieheng/lieheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.